mnyrop/marii.info/_posts/2017-07-11-the-summer-of-puppets.md

 # Enter: Bunraku

 A few months ago, I was given access to a MySQL database with 27 tables of data on _[Bunraku](https://en.wikipedia.org/wiki/Bunraku)_, or Japanese puppet theater.
-The data consists primarily of digitized images from the Barbara Curtis Adachi Bunraku Collection housed here at [Columbia University Libraries](http://library.columbia.edu), but it also contains an lot of relational data on the Bunraku community as Barbara encountered it—which is to say, as a rich network of performers, plays, productions, puppets, craftsmen, narrators, musicians, authors, theaters, instruments, old friends, and even older tales.
+The data consists primarily of digitized images from the Barbara Curtis Adachi Bunraku Collection here at [Columbia University Libraries](http://library.columbia.edu), but it also contains an lot of relational data on the Bunraku community as Barbara encountered it—which is to say, as a rich network of performers, plays, productions, puppets, craftsmen, narrators, musicians, authors, theaters, instruments, old friends, and even older tales.
 To be more specific, though, the data models the complex interrelations of...

 - 123 __authors__,<br/>
 - 2,107 __characters__,<br/>